What Is Account-Based Marketing?

 Why Should You Use ABM?

 ABM serves as an inversion of the typical sales funnel, and is often used in scenarios where waiting for potential customers comes with significant opportunity cost.
-Instead of trying to create general brand awareness and draw people into the sales process with ToFu, select accounts or prospects are directly targeted with content specific to their needs.
+Instead of trying to create general brand awareness and draw people into the sales process with Top of Funnel Content, select accounts or prospects are directly targeted with content specific to their needs.

 As opposed to finding out a potential customer’s pain points through an exploratory process, AMB requires that you go on the offensive and perform substantial research about what issues their organization may be facing.
 Having a thorough understanding of their key problems before you start trying to get their attention demonstrates that you value their time, and better positions you for success.